HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 Download the h5serv project: ``git clone https://github.com/HDFGroup/h5serv.git`` .
 Alternatively, download the source zip as described above.

-Next, cd to the h5serv folder (or the "h5serv-master" folder if you extracted from ZIP file).
+Next, in the command window, cd to the folder you extracted the source files to.

 Run: ``python h5serv``
 You should see the output: "Starting event loop on port: 5000".